unbelievableflavour/python-tester/README.md

 ### Python code without a server!

-A Vala application to test Python snippets without having to start a server.
+A Vala application to test Python snippets without the hassle.

 ## Installation